DT-UCPH/conversion_to_text_fabric/README.md

 # conversion_to_text_fabric
-Contains notebook in which a text is converted to a text fabric dataset.
+Contains notebook in which a simple text is converted to a text fabric dataset.

 You can run the app with: